-For appeals not resolved wholly in favor of the beneficiary, the MHP shall utilize the DHCS template or the electronic equivalent of that template generated from the Plan's Electronic Health Record System, for upheld decisions, which is comprised of two components:

-- 1. NAR Adverse Benefit Determination Upheld Notice, and - 2.
-"Your Rights" attachment.

-These documents are a "packet" and shall be sent together to comply with all requirements of the NAR.
+- For appeals not resolved wholly in favor of the member, the MHP shall utilize the DHCS template, or the electronic equivalent of that template generated from the Plan's Electronic Health Record System, for upheld decisions, which is comprised of two components: - 1.
+NAR Adverse Benefit Determination Upheld Notice, and - 2.
+"Your Rights" attachment. - These documents are a "packet" and shall be sent together to comply with all requirements of the NAR.
 The MHP shall send written NARs to beneficiaries.
-The written NAR shall include the following:
+The written NAR shall include the following: - a.

-- a.
 The results of the resolution and the date it was completed; - b.
 The reasons for the Plan's determination, including the criteria, clinical guidelines, or policies used in reaching the determination; - c.
-For appeals not resolved wholly in the favor of the beneficiary, the right to request a State hearing and how to request it; - d.
-For appeals not resolved wholly in the favor of the beneficiary, the rightto request and receive benefits while the hearing is pending and how to make the request; and, - e.
-Notification that the beneficiary may be held liable for the cost of those benefits if the hearing decision upholds the Plan's adverse benefit determination.
+For appeals not resolved wholly in the favor of the member, the right to request a State Hearing and how to request it, the right to request and receive benefits while the State Hearing is pending and how to make the request; and, - d. notification that the member shall not be held liable for the cost of those benefits if the State Hearing decision upholds the Plan's Adverse Benefit Determination